 In a lot of scenarios ANC can do fault isolation and recovery on its own.
 When root cause is identified, ANC may autonomously take recovery actions in order to minimize the time of service degradation or disruption.

-For some faults, additional tests and diagnostic under the control of ANC may be necessary in order to obtain the required level of details.
+For some faults, additional tests and diagnostics under the control of ANC may be necessary in order to obtain the required level of details.

 In a scenario that multiple NAs operate in overlapping area, a mobile TE may seek services from the NAs controlled by the same controller.
 In this case, the ANC is allowed to do enhanced features, such as interference coordination, load balancing, mobility support, etc. It may be necessary for ANC to monitor multiple communication interfaces simultaneously and perform the FDM functionalities in a coordinated fashion.